Conferences & Retreats

 I’m always adding more Prayer Station Ideas to my Prayer Tips & Ideas Pinterest Board too.

 A caution: Be sure that your prayer station aligns with your church’s beliefs.
-If you’re not sure, talk with one of your Pastors.
+If you’re not sure, talk with one of your pastors.

 We had great feedback on our retreat surveys about the Prayer Stations.
 It’s definitely something I recommend you consider if it fits with your retreat theme.